sophiahuangg/data-automation/lowe/README.md

 There are a **lot** of wrinkles to iron out with this package, so please keep in contact with the managers as development continues and we will add new features and bug fixes as we go.

+## lowe.edd

+This package contains utilities for automating EDD news release analysis.
+As we continue, we will add automated employment graphs to this package as well.

 ## Features to Come

 We want to eventually add a `lowe.cli` package that contains command line utilities.
 An example of a useful function would be an integration of `lowe.locations.lookups.search` so that we can quickly search for FIPS codes of different geographies.
-This can be done quite easily through [`Click`](https://click.palletsprojects.com/en/8.0.x/), and will likely be assigned to someone
+This can be done easily through [`Click`](https://click.palletsprojects.com/en/8.0.x/), and will likely be assigned to someone

 ```bash
 $ search fips city palm